-- A medal card for honours and awards received
+- A medal card for honours and awards the individual received

-- And, in some cases telegrams notifying families of injuries, wounds and deaths, or other communications between the military authorities and families.
+- And, in some cases, a telegram notifying the family of their loved one’s injuries, wounds or death, or other correspondence between military authorities and the family

-Note that, at that time, the administration and command of the Canadian Armed Force was conducted almost entirely in English, and, therefore, you will encounter very few forms or documents in French.
-You will also find many abbreviations on these forms; to find out what they mean, consult Military Abbreviations used in Service Files.
+At that time, the administration and command of the Canadian Armed Force was documented mainly in English.
+Consequently, there are very few forms or documents available in French.
+You will find many abbreviations on these forms; to find out what they mean, consult Military Abbreviations used in Service Files.

 Please check the database regularly for new additions.
-If you still have questions after having checked the database, you may contact us at 1-866-578-7777 (option 8).
+If you still have questions after having checked the database, you can contact us at 1-866-578-7777 (option 8).

-Making these records available in digital format will ensure:
+Making these records available in digital format for our clients will ensure:

-- Clients can easily and quickly download high-quality digital copies of these service files, free of charge.
+- easy and quick downloading of high-quality digital copies of service files, free of charge

-- The long-term preservation of these unique and fragile paper documents.
+- long-term preservation of these unique and fragile paper documents

-For more information on this initiative, please consult the Fact Sheet: Digitization of Canadian Expeditionary Force Service Files.
+For more information on this initiative, please consult the Digitization of Canadian Expeditionary Force Service Files web page.

 Second World War (1939–1945)

-Only the files for those who died in service between 1939 and 1947 are open to the public.
-The file can be for someone killed in action, who subsequently died of injuries related to service or someone who died as a result of accident or illness while in service.
+Only the files for those personnel who died in service between 1939 and 1947 are open to the public.
+The file can be specific to a service person killed in action, a service person who died subsequently of injuries incurred in service, or a service person who died from an accident or an illness while in service.

-The digitized military service files of the Second World War include:
+The digitized military service files of Second World War personnel include:

-- A record of service documenting the units with which the individual served
+- A record of service documenting the unit with which the individual served

-- Information provided to the family on death of their son, daughter, brother, sister, husband or father
+- Information provided to the family on the death of their loved one

-- And, in many cases, correspondence between the families and military authorities, as well as information on honours and awards.
+- And, in many cases, correspondence between the family and military authorities, as well as information on honours and awards

-During the Second World War the three armed services (Canadian Army, Royal Canadian Navy and Royal Canadian Air Force) did produce more forms in French, although the working language was predominantly English.
-Correspondence with the families was in either French or English, depending on the language used by the soldier.
+During the Second World War, the three armed services (Canadian Army, Royal Canadian Navy and Royal Canadian Air Force) did produce more forms in French, although the working language was predominantly English.
+Correspondence with the families was in either French or English, depending on the language spoken by the service person.
 You will also find many abbreviations on these forms; to find out what they mean, consult Military Abbreviations used in Service Files.